A Time to Look Back, and Ahead

 • 13.5 million Syrians in need of humanitarian aid

-The coming of Trump: No kid’s play, this
+The coming of Trump: No kid’s play

 Has the coming of Donald J Trump to power in the US had any impact on children?
 Trump’s election campaign had been marred by persistent and widespread use of hateful speech against immigrants, non-whites and women.
 The effect this might have had on American children has been studied and widely reported.